OHI-Science/ohi-global/README.md

 * **Pressures: General** Our pressure layers for 2008 and 2013 are typically aggregated data for several years (e.g., sst=2000-2005 and 2005-2010, etc).
 So, is it worth updating these?
 If so, what is the best approach?

 * **Pressure: UV** New data is [available](http://disc.sci.gsfc.nasa.gov/data-holdings/PIP/erythemal_uv_irradiance.shtml).
 Met with Jamie on Friday to discuss this goal.
-We figured out how it was calculated in the past and Jamie is writing an issue to describe this.
+We figured out how it was calculated in the past and need to determine whether to use change in anomolies or anomolies for baseline (see this [issue](https://github.com/OHI-Science/issues/issues/377).

 * **Pressure: SLR** Jamie has been working on these data.
 We have been discussing how to rescale these data (see this [issue](https://github.com/OHI-Science/issues/issues/374)), and I think the final decision is to use the 99.99th quantile.
 Also, this is a layer that will be updated for this year, but the data are aggregated across years so there will be no multi-year data.
 Jamie explored using a different SLR dataset, but this didn't go anywhere: